1992 Buffalo Bills season

 The 1992 Buffalo Bills season was the 33rd season for the team in the National Football League (NFL).
-The Buffalo Bills finished the National Football League's 1992 season with a record of 11 wins and 5 losses, and finished second in the AFC East division.
-The Bills qualified for their third straight Super Bowl appearance, but lost to the Dallas Cowboys 52–17.
+The Buffalo Bills entered the season as defending back to back AFC champions and finished the National Football League's 1992 season with a record of 11 wins and 5 losses, and finished second in the AFC East division.
+The Bills qualified for their third straight Super Bowl appearance, but were dealt their third loss in as many appearances, this time losing to the Dallas Cowboys by a score of 52–17.
 This would be the only time the Bills did not finish first in the AFC Eastern Division from 1988 to 1993.

 Season summary

-The season is notable for Buffalo's first playoff game in this year, known as "The Comeback", in which the Bills, down 35–3, ended up winning in overtime.
-The game has since gone down in NFL lore.
+The season is notable for Buffalo's first playoff game in this year, known as "The Comeback", in which the Bills, down 35–3, ended up winning in overtime 41–38.
 The game was the first of three Buffalo playoff wins (the two others were at Pittsburgh and at Miami) that allowed the Bills to win their third consecutive AFC Championship.
 In Super Bowl XXVII, Dallas beat Buffalo, 52–17.

 In Week Two of the season, the Bills traveled to San Francisco, defeating the 49ers 34–31.
 The matchup was notable for being the first game in NFL history without a punt by either team.